Why the tardiness in posting my holiday blog?

 Freddy's parents were so sweet.
 When we called them Christmas morning to tell them that Carly was running a fever, they packed up all the food and gifts and headed our way so that we didn't have to travel with her.
 I guess that is one more benefit to Freddy being an only child.

 Carly got a kitchen from Nana and Grandpa.
 I can't wait for her to learn how to cook for real.
 Truth be told, I really can't wait for her to be old enough for an Easy Bake Oven.
 I always wanted one and never got one, so I plan to live vicariously through her.
-I also plan to eat a lot of Easy Bake cakes because anything baked by the heat of a light bulb has to be gourmet - or at least pretty darn close.
+I also plan to eat a lot of Easy Bake cakes because anything baked by the heat of a

-Carly played all day like a fever-less child.
+fever-less child.
 Of course!
 I was worried my in-laws were going to think we were liars.
 But after her bath Carly began to whine a pathetic whine and actually let people cuddle her.
-Yesssss!
-Liars we are not.

 I hope all of you had as wonderful a Christmas with your families as we did with ours - one whole month ago.